Young and new drivers generally pay more for their insurance than older, more experienced drivers, but there are still ways you can save some cash.

 Unfortunately, the statistics agree that drivers under 25 are more likely to have an accident than any other age group, making them the riskiest drivers.

+The same applies for drivers with less experience than their peers.
 This means, you guessed it, that your prices get hiked up as a result.

 What can I do to cut the cost of car insurance?